Lesson Plan

 Part 2: The Cotton Gin

 Many of the workers in the early textile mills were women from the New England countryside.
 This site provides Harriet Robinson’s brief, first-person account of her life as a "mill girl" at Lowell.
-Another web site with information about Harriet Robinson is here.
+Fordham University's Modern History Sourcebook: Harriet Robinson: Lowell Mill Girls website has information about Harriet Robinson.
 Another, related site, offers additional documents that provide insight into the lives of these American women employed because of the cotton gin.
 Reading information on this web site would allow teachers to launch class discussions about much broader issues, including the ways new technologies create new job opportunities, the ways technologies have changed our working and personal lives, and, again, about the unintended consequences of technological innovations.

 Part 3: Slavery